jduck/asus-cmd/README.md

 Recommendations
 ---------------
 Remove the remote command execution functionality from this service.
-Even if it were guarded with strong authentication, broadcasting a password to the entire LAN isn't really something to be desired.
+Even if it were guarded with strong authentication, broadcasting a password to the entire local network isn't really something to be desired.
 If command execution is truly desired it should be provided via SSH or similar secure mechanism.

 Workaround
 ----------